OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/ConvolutionDisplayFilter.md

         default: <scene_rdl2.__scene_rdl2__.FloatVector object at >

-        <p>a list of kernel values for a custom filter.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">a list of kernel values for a custom filter.
 The number of values provided must be the square of an odd number (e.g. 3x3, 5x5, 7x7)</p>

     <h3>input</h3>